Free Curves on Varieties: Introduction

-Work of Bogomolov-McQuillan (see Theorem \ref{bm}) and more recently a proof of the same result by Kebekus-Sol\'a Conde-Toma (see \cite{bm}, \cite{ksct}) on foliations which restrict to an ample bundle on a smooth curve sitting inside a complex variety $X$ show that the leaves of such a foliation are not only algebraic but in fact have rationally connected closures.
-We reprove this result in the case of the foliation $\sF=\sT_X$ thus assuming the existence of a free curve $f:C\to X$, complementing the currently known connections between existence of curves with large deformation spaces and rationally connected varieties.
-Our proof is in the same vein as that in \cite{ksct} but emphasises the use of free curves.
+Work of Bogomolov-McQuillan (see \cite{bm}, \cite{ksct}) on foliations which restrict to an ample bundle on a smooth curve sitting inside a complex variety $X$ shows that the leaves of such a foliation are not only algebraic but in fact have rationally connected closures.
+From the above, one deduces this result in the case of the foliation $\sF=\sT_X$, complementing the currently known connections between existence of curves with large deformation space and rationally connected varieties (cf. the uniruledness criterion of Miyaoka \cite{miyaoka}).
+Our proof emphasises the use of free curves and $C$-connected varieties, in particular with a view towards similar results in positive characteristic.

-\theon{(Corollary \ref{mrctowerispointcor}) Let $X$ be a smooth projective variety over an algebraically closed field of characteristic zero and let $f:C\to X$ be a smooth projective curve of genus $g\geq1$ such that $f^*\sT_X$ is globally generated and $H^1(C, f^*\sT_X)=0$.
-Then $X$ is rationally connected. } We give examples along the way and prove various useful properties of $C$-connected varieties and varieties admitting a free morphism from a curve of any genus $g$.
-Notably, in characteristic zero, this last class of varieties is the same as that of rationally connected varieties.
-One would hope that the existence of a higher genus free curve could on occasion be easier to prove, thus meaning our variety is rationally connected, however the author has not been able to find such a non-trivial example.
+\theon{(see \ref{mrctowerispoint}) Let $X$ be a smooth projective variety over an algebraically closed field of characteristic zero and let $f:C\to X$ be a smooth projective curve of genus $g\geq1$ such that $f^*\sT_X$ is globally generated and $H^1(C, f^*\sT_X)=0$.
+Then $X$ is rationally connected. }

-\n In the third section, we study the particular case of elliptically connected varieties (i.e.\ genus $1$ connected varieties) where, even allowing a covering family of genus $1$ curves to vary in moduli, one can in fact prove the following theorem.
+In the sixth section we study the particular case of elliptically connected varieties (i.e.\ genus one connected varieties) where, even allowing a covering family of genus $1$ curves to vary in moduli, one can prove the following theorem.

-\theon{(Theorem \ref{elconclassification}) Let $X$ be a smooth projective variety over a field of characteristic zero.
-Then the following two statements are equivalent \begin{enumerate} \item There exists $\cC\to U$ a flat projective family of irreducible genus $1$ curves with a map $\cC\to X$ such that $\cC\times_U\cC\to X\times X$ is dominant. \item $X$ is either rationally connected or a rationally connected fibration over a curve of genus $1$. \end{enumerate} }
+\theon{(Theorem \ref{elconclassification}) Let $X$ be a smooth projective variety over an algebraically closed field of characteristic zero.
+Then the following two statements are equivalent \begin{enumerate} \item There exists $\cC\to U$ a flat projective family of irreducible genus $1$ curves with a map $\cC\to X$ such that $\cC\times_U\cC\to X\times X$ is dominant. \item $X$ is either rationally connected or a rationally connected fibration over a curve of genus one. \end{enumerate} }

 In positive characteristic, at this point we have not been able to prove that the existence of a higher genus free curve implies the existence of a very free rational curve (which would mean that $X$ is separably rationally connected).
 We work however in this direction, establishing this result in dimensions two (with a short discussion about dimension three) and furthermore by studying algebraic implications of the existence of a free higher genus curve, such as the vanishing of pluricanonical forms and triviality of the Albanese variety.
 In the final section we give an example of a threefold in characteristic $p$ whose MRC quotient is rationally connected and which has infinite fundamental group.